 At the end of the hire period indicated on the hire receipt, if the equipment is not returned on the date and at the time indicated, the Customer shall remain solely responsible for the Equipment in his possession until it is returned.

 The Hire Equipment is returned at the end of the day of the period indicated in the hire receipt or the following day before 10 a.m.
 For any late return after 10 a.m. the following day, the Hire Shop may charge an additional day of hire per day of delay, at the price indicated in the shop.

-If equipment is not returned, appropriate proceedings may be implemented, with the associated costs being paid by the Customer, in addition to the cost of the Equipment not returned invoiced at market value excluding tax on the expected date of return, the hire charges and any damages.
+If equipment is not returned, appropriate proceedings may be implemented, with the associated costs being paid by the Customer.
+The Rental shop will charge the Customer the tax-inclusive retail price of the Equipment, less depreciation for normal wear and tear.